Secondary Suite Incentive

 Secondary Suite Incentive Program

 The Secondary Suite Incentive Program supports safe housing for all.
-The program will provide qualifying homeowners with up to $10,000 to build and register a secondary suite.
+The incentive program will provide qualifying homeowners with up to $10,000 to build and register a secondary suite.

-The incentive applies to suites built within the main dwelling, not for backyard or detached suites.
+The incentive program applies to suites built within the main dwelling, not for backyard or detached suites.
 Applications are limited to one per person, and you must own the property through the entire process.

 You will qualify for reimbursement for the cost of installing all required safety elements that aren't in the space when you apply.
-The day you apply for the program is used as the start date for work associated with the safety elements that are considered for qualification.
-Work done prior to the date you apply for the incentive will not be considered for funding.
-The program isn’t intended to fully fund construction of a secondary suite.
+The day you apply for the incentive program is used as the start date for work associated with the safety elements that are considered for qualification.
+Work done prior to the date you apply for the incentive program will not be considered for funding.
+The incentive program isn’t intended to fully fund construction of a secondary suite.

 Example of work that qualifies for the incentive program.